A Moon Shaped Pool: Release

 As they had done for previous releases, Radiohead formed a limited liability company, Dawn Chorus, to release A Moon Shaped Pool.
 It was released as a download on 8 May 2016 on Radiohead's website, online music stores including the iTunes Store and Amazon Music, and some paid streaming services.
 On Google Play Music, it was accidentally released several hours early.

 Ahead of the release, Brian Message, a partner in Radiohead's management company, said he hoped Yorke would allow the album to be released on Spotify.
 Yorke and Godrich had publicly criticised Spotify in 2013, arguing that it cannot support new artists.
 Message said Yorke felt Spotify did not have enough paying subscribers.
 Spotify had been in "advanced discussions" with XL and Radiohead's management to make A Moon Shaped Pool the first album available exclusively to users with premium subscriptions, but no agreement was reached.
-A Spotify spokesperson, Jonathan Prince, said Spotify and Radiohead had explored "new approaches", but could not overcome technical problems in time.
+A Spotify spokesperson, Jonathan Prince, said Spotify and Radiohead had explored "new approaches" but could not overcome technical problems in time for the release.
 A Moon Shaped Pool was added to Spotify on 17 June.

 CD and LP editions were released in Japan on 15 June through Hostess Entertainment and in other countries on 17 June through XL Recordings.
 Radiohead sold a special edition from their website, which shipped from September.
 It contains the album on CD and two heavyweight 12" vinyl records, plus an additional CD with two extra tracks: "Ill Wind" and the previously released "Spectre".
-The special edition features packaging inspired by the albums for 78rpm shellac records in the La Fabrique studio, additional artwork and an original piece of master tape, less than a second in length, from one of Radiohead's prior recording sessions.
-As tape degrades over time, the band decided to include it in the special edition rather than have it "end up as landfill".
-On 20 June 2020, a white vinyl repress was released through independent online record stores for Love Record Stores Day.
+The special edition features packaging inspired by the albums for 78 rpm shellac records in the La Fabrique studio, additional artwork and an original piece of master tape, less than a second in length, from one of Radiohead's prior recording sessions.
+As tape degrades over time, Radiohead decided to include it in the special edition rather than have it "end up as landfill".
+"Ill Wind" was added to streaming services in January 2019.
+On 20 June 2020, a white vinyl repress of A Moon Shaped Pool was released through independent online record stores for Love Record Stores Day.